-Table 5.140: Winding - Input Resources (Sheet 2 of 2)
+Table 5.140: Winding - Input Resources

-NAME DESCRIPTION WindingParams Setup parameters of the winding process.
+NAME DESCRIPTION Component Ribbon or web to be wound.
+Media (Core)?
+Core that the input Component is wound around.
+WindingParams Setup parameters of the winding process.
 Any process coordinate transformations that apply to Winding SHALL be specified in the respective parent Resource /@Orientation or Resource /@Transformation.
 Generic Input Resources See Table 5.1 Generic Input ResourceSets for additional input resources that are valid for all process types.